nhsconnect/CareConnectAPI/pages/explore/search_parameters.md

 An improvement process needs to be developed to improve the search parameters and validate the ones already suggested.
 Please contact the careconnect team if you have any suggestions.

-{% include note.html content="Provided as a suggestion" %}
+{% include custom/contribute.html content="Get in touch with careconnect@interopen.org to improve the Search Parameters" %}